 - Gift Tissue Paper

-Creating the Flowers
+Creating the Flowers for a Gift Card Bouquet

 I actually looked around quite a bit for foam flower shapes.
 I even considered purchasing wooden flowers and painting them.
 When I couldn’t find anything that I really wanted to use, I decided to actually use my Cricut Machine to cut them out.